Notice

 version mismatch between the Ceph Client version and the Ceph

 Storage Cluster version.
-Check the versions using:
+Check the versions using the following command:

 ceph -v